tonytins/tonytins/resume.md

 I would like to take a moment to acknowledge my contributions to the Sims Online reverse engineering project that I was a part of.
 While my efforts may not have been officially recognized, I played a significant role in the development and progress of the project, such as the tools like Blue Rose.

-One of my major contributions was the demonstration of how to switch the game from XNA to Monogame framework.
-At the time, the lead developer was hesitant to change to a new framework, but I was able to successfully pull it off.
+One of my major contributions was the demonstration of how to switch the game from XNA to the Monogame, a drop-in replacement.
+At the time, the lead developer was hesitant to migrate over, but I was able to successfully pull it off.
 This greatly improved the game's performance and allowed for more efficient development going forward.

 Unfortunately, I was not included in the actual porting process and my contribution with everything else remains uncredited.
 I hope you understand that is why I refuse to address the project by name.
 Nonetheless, I am proud of my contribution to the overall project and I believe it is important to acknowledge it.
 CST.NET alone should demonstrate how much I'm aware of the inner workings, especially considering how obscure format is.